 - How long can you store this recipe for Flourless Chocolate Cookies?
 You can store these flourless chocolate chip cookies in an airtight container at room temperature for up to 5 days.
 Freeze baked and cooled flourless chocolate cookies for up to one month.

-Whether you're looking for gluten free or just looking to change-up your desserts menu, my flourless chocolate cake is a sure win topped with whipped cream and fresh berries.
-You may also enjoy this recipe for flourless banana nut pancakes from Skinnytaste for breakfast or brunch.
+Whether you're looking for gluten free or just looking to change-up your desserts menu, my Flourless Chocolate Cake is a sure winner topped with whipped cream and fresh berries.
+More cookie recipes you may also like to try:

 Thanks for visiting come back soon!